whaynes/STCW23/jekyll/assessments/Engine/OICEW-1-1F.md

 ### Condition

-{{ "In a workshop/laboratory or other safe working environment, given proper tools and supplies." | markdownify }}
+In a workshop/laboratory or other safe working environment, given proper tools and supplies.

 ### Performance requirement